MidnightMages/JLuaVM/docs/deviations.md

 # Lua / LuaC deviations
-This document describes all known cases where JLuaVM deviates from LuaC or the Lua spec itself.
+This document describes all known cases where JLuaVM deviates from LuaC (the official implementation of a LUA interpreter) or the Lua specification itself.
 Please report any cases that are not listed yet by opening an issue ticket.

 ## LuaC deviations